Decoding Operational Latitude of Russian Private Military Companies (PMCs): A Case Study of Wagner Group in Syria

 Reynolds, N. (2019).
 Putin’s Not-So-Secret Mercenaries: Patronage, Geopolitics, and

-the Wagner Group (Vol. 8).
+The Wagner Group (Vol. 8).
 Washington, DC: Carnegie Endowment for International Peace.

 https://carnegie-production-assets.s3.amazonaws.com/static/files/GlobalRussia_NateReynolds_Vagner.pdf